tetracorp/dungeons-of-avalon/docs/_posts/2024-02-07-monster-sprites.md

 ![doa2 pic 26](../images/doa2_pic_26.png "doa2 pic 26"){:width="256" height="224"}
 ![doa2 pic 27](../images/doa2_pic_27.png "doa2 pic 27"){:width="256" height="224"}
 ![doa2 pic 28](../images/doa2_pic_28.png "doa2 pic 28"){:width="256" height="224"}

+### Notes

+Each `PICS` file consists of a set of images concatenated together.
+Each image is compressed with PowerPacker, but the first four bytes have been changed from `PP20` to `XX50` in a form of obfuscation.
+Interestingly, this specific obfuscation is mentioned in the documentation for the Track2File decruncher tool, dated 29 December 1996.
+This means that even back then, someone was trying to analyze the _Dungeons of Avalon_ games.

+Each decompressed image is 7,200 bytes in size.
+It begins with a 128 x 112 pixel 16-colour image, stored in 4 bitplanes.
+This accounts for the first 7,168 bytes of the file.
+The next 32 bytes store the image's palette as 16 two-byte values.
+Each half-word stores one hexadecimal digit, where the first digit is 0 and the remaining three are R, G, B.

+In DoA1 only, the PICS file has a few zeroes at the end for padding, which need to be trimmed to unpack with `xfddecrunch`.